dmitrydwhite/pack-journal/README.md

+#Pack Journal
 Pack-Journal backpacking trip journal site

+##Requirements
+* MongoDB
+* Node

+##Installation
+1. Clone repository
+2. `npm install``
+3. `bower install`
+4. Set development and test MongoDB connection strings as desired via environment config files in `server/config/env/`

+##Testing
+Test suite is run with `gulp test`.
+Optionally, only server side or client side tests can be run with `gulp test:server` and `gulp test:app`.

+##Develoment server
+Development server is started with `gulp serve`

 ##Deployment
 Commit any changes desired to master and perform the following for a deploy to heroku: